Passkeys - Design Your Solution

 Supported Native Applications

 Desktop or mobile apps can use the operating system's native SDKs to integrate passkey logins.
-Different APIs can potentially be used for platform passkeys and external security keys since the latter could be built with any FIDO2 SDK.
+Applications can potentially use different APIs for platform passkeys and external security keys, since the latter could be built with any FIDO2 SDK.
 Typically, passkey SDKs are very recent and new application builds are needed.
-The built apps can then run on older operating system versions shown here:
+The built apps can then run on older operating system versions:

 Operating SystemNative Passkeys SDKs?VersionDate